austindrenski/AD.DatabaseManagementApi/README.md

 {
     using (DbManagementController controller = new DbManagementController(new DbContext())) {
-        controller.Message("Execute first update service?", Service1());
+        // Add one service to the controller controller.Message("Execute first update service?", Service1());

-        controller.Message("Execute second update service?", Service2());
+        // Add a second service to the controller controller.Message("Execute second update service?", Service2());

+        // Invoke the services
         controller.Invoke();
     }
 }